ffont/source/README.md

 fab send-elk
 ```

-This will send both the generated plugin files and other Source configuration files.
+This will send both the generated plugin files and other SOURCE configuration files.

-### Note about JUCE version used for Source
+### Note about JUCE version used for SOURCE

-The current version of Source uses JUCE 6 which has native support for VST3 plugins in Linux and for headless plugins.
-Therefore, unlike previous version of Source, we don't need any patched version of JUCE and we can simply use the official release :) However, there still seem to be problems with VST3 and Linux, so we use VST2
+The current version of SOURCE uses JUCE 6 which has native support for VST3 plugins in Linux and for headless plugins.
+Therefore, unlike previous version of SOURCE, we don't need any patched version of JUCE and we can simply use the official release :) However, there still seem to be problems with VST3 and Linux, so we use VST2
 builds.

-## Running Source in the ELK platform (with Blackboard hat)
+## Running SOURCE in the ELK platform (with BLACKBOARD hat)

+The run SOURCE in the ELK platform you'll need to configure services to run the `sushi` process with the built sampler engine, the `sensei` process with the BLACKBOARD sensors configuration settings, and finally the `source` process which runs the glue app which connects all systems together, manages the user interface and connects to Freesound (indluding downloading sounds).

-### Configure auto-start
+### Configure systemd services

-Follow official ELK instructions here: https://elk-audio.github.io/elk-docs/html/documents/working_with_elk_board.html#configuring-automatic-startup
+These instructions are based on the official ELK instructions for automatic startup of services: https://elk-audio.github.io/elk-docs/html/documents/working_with_elk_board.html#configuring-automatic-startup

 1) Modify `sushi` service (`/lib/systemd/system/sushi.service`) to point to `/udata/source/app/source_sushi_config.json` and add restart policy.
 Change lines: